Skip to content

 Samples

-The package ships two ready scenes under Assets/Scenes/.
+The package ships ready scenes under Assets/Scenes/.
 Open one in the Project window (double-click it — do not stay on the empty default scene) and press ▶ Play:

 The RawImage looks empty until you press Play